The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 The Big Picture

-Relative affordability: Canada, UK, and Australia charge between $1,000 and $3,000, while the U.S. just set a barrier of $100,000.
+Relative affordability: Canada, the UK, and Australia charge between $1,000 and $3,000, while the U.S. has set a barrier of $100,000.

 Permanent residency pathways: Canada and Australia offer clearer PR routes, making them even more attractive.